adrianferre/focus-formik-error/README.md

 ## How to use it

-You can use it by including it inside the Formik provider or also use ti with useFormik hook as follow.
+You can use it by including it inside the Formik provider or also use it with useFormik hook as follow.

 ### With Formik provider